nyc-pyladies/2019-cmdstanpy-bayesian-workshop/README.md

 #### In order to use CmdStanPy, we need to install the shell interface to Stan using [CmdStan](https://mc-stan.org/users/interfaces/cmdstan)

-CmdStanPy provides a script to perform this install:
+CmdStanPy provides a script to perform this install.

 7. Install using either: